poolpOrg/poolp.org/content/posts/2022-11-01/index.md

-# ... but it means you keep rebuilding and uploading the whole feed ?
+# But it means you keep rebuilding and uploading the whole feed ?

 YES ... and NO, it depends.